-If the employee has worked for more than 8 months then they are entitled to take an unbroken period of 2 weeks annual leave if they want in.
+If the employee has worked for more than 8 months then they are entitled to take an unbroken period of 2 weeks annual leave if they want to.

-The dates when annual leave taken should be agreed between the employer and the employee.
+The dates when annual leave is taken should be agreed upon between the employer and the employee.
 The employer is able to approve or deny leave requests.
-But, when denying they must take into account the employee circumstances and must make a decision at least one month in advance of the desired leave date.
+But, when denying they must take into account the employee’s circumstances and must make a decision at least one month in advance of the desired leave date.

 The intent of the Organisation of Working Time Act is that employees take their annual leave in the current year that it is accrued.

-Any longer period of carry over would need to be agreed between the employee and the employer.
+Any longer period of carryover would need to be agreed upon between the employee and the employer.